 The cards discussed above are compatible with one another.
 IC Cards are available for other areas and specific forms of transportation within the areas discussed.
 Talk to an attendant when visiting a station in these or other areas to discover what card options may be available to you.

-You can purchase your IC Card along with your Japan Rail Pass for an ease of travel like you’ve never experienced before.
+You can purchase an IC Card once in Japan and use it along with your Japan Rail Pass for an ease of travel like you’ve never experienced before.
 With them, you will be able to move quickly through busy train stations without waiting in long lines to purchase your ticket.
 This speedy combination will provide you with less wait time and more time to enjoy your Japanese vacation.